 6. Osprey Hydraulics LT Reservoir

 The Osprey Hydraulics hydration bladder has lots of desirable features.
-It has an easy to drink from hose, quickly disconnects, and it has the latest leak proof technologies.
+It is convenient to drink from the hose, quick disconnects, and it has the latest leak-proof technologies.

 The biggest innovation from this bladder is where the hose disconnects.
-It is placed at the middle instead of the bottom, meaning you can disconnect it while still in your backpack.
+It is placed in the middle instead of the bottom, meaning you can disconnect it while still in your backpack.
+It's perfect for when you need to do a quick swap or replacement.

 7. Lanney's Hydration Bladder 2-L

-This bladder is perfect for someone to purchase to find out if they like hydration bladders or not.
+The Lanney's hydration bladder is perfect for beginners to find out if they like hydration bladders or not.
 It's priced cheaply, and it looks cool.
+The protective tubing is great for rugged terrains to prevent it from any tearing.

 8. Marchway Tactical Molle Hydration Pack

-Here is another great option for people who are looking to take their first hike.
+The Marchway another great option for people who are looking to take their first hike.
 This provides you with most of what you need to have a safe, enjoyable hike.
-It of course includes a water hydration bladder.
+It of course includes a water hydration bladder with a MOLLE backpack.

 9. Teton Sports TrailRunner 2.0 Hydration Pack